skaluzka/makbet/docs/TASK_template/README.rst

     4 | ``TASK_CMD, TASK_CMD_OPTS \`` | Defining task's command (``TASK_CMD``) and its options (``TASK_CMD_OPTS``).
     5 | ``))`` | End of ``TASK_template`` macro evaluation.

-In more complex cases it is recommended to use multiline constructions:
+In more complex cases it is recommended to use multi-line constructions:

 ::